rm511130/Tanzu-Workshop-TKGI/README.md

 -----------------------------------------------------
 ### LAB-6: Using Harbor, Clair and Notary

-- Let's see how Harbor, Clair and Notary enhance Ops and Devs experience.
+- Let's see how Harbor, Clair and Notary enhance the Ops and Devs experience.

 ![](./images/harbor.png)